RafaySystems/terraform-provider-rafay/docs/resources/fleetplan.md

 - `image` (String) The container image to use.
    - Example: `"bitnami/kubectl"`
 - `runner` (String) The type of runner.
-   - Example: `"cluster"` The Agent running on the Controller runs a prehook on the target cluster.
+   - Example: `"cluster"` The Agent running on the Controller runs a pre-hook on the target cluster.
-   - Example: `"Agent"` The Agent running on the target Cluster runs the prehook on the cluster.
+   - Example: `"Agent"` The Agent running on the target Cluster runs the pre-hook on the cluster.

 <a id="nestedblock--spec--operation_workflow--operations--posthooks"></a>
 ### Nested Schema for `spec.operation_workflow.operations.posthooks`

 ***Required***

-- `name` (String)
+- `name` (String) The name of the post-hook.
 - `container_config` (Block List, Max: 1) (see [below for nested schema](#nestedblock--spec--operation_workflow--operations--posthooks--container_config))

 ***Optional***